hyomuk-kim/hyomuk-kim.github.io/_portfolio/project4_voice_recommend.md

 ## Goal

-The objective of this research project is to enhance the usability of devices within an ambient AI environment.
-The challenge we seek to address is the difficulty users encounter when attempting to seamlessly adapt to multiple AI interfaces in these environments.
-Rather than mandating that users learn each AI interface independently, our goal is to develop adaptive interfaces that enable users to naturally assimilate interface interactions while using the device.
-We plan to achieve this by interpreting user intentions within the context of interactions and providing relevant voice command recommendations.
-Our aim is to promote the proactive use of AI agents when engaging with specific functions or applications.
+The objective of this research project was to enhance the usability of devices within an ambient AI environment.
+The challenge we sought to address was the difficulty users encounter when attempting to seamlessly adapt to multiple AI interfaces in these environments.
+Rather than mandating that users learn each AI interface independently, our goal was to develop adaptive interfaces that enable users to naturally assimilate interface interactions while using the device.
+We planed to achieve this by interpreting user intentions within the context of interactions and providing relevant voice command recommendations.
+Our aim was to promote the proactive use of AI agents when engaging with specific functions or applications.

 ## Need

 As ambient AI becomes increasingly integrated into our daily lives through smart devices, creating user-friendly and adaptable interfaces is crucial.
 Existing AI interfaces often require users to learn complex voice commands or memorize specific interactions.
 This hampers user engagement and can lead to frustration.
-To make ambient AI more accessible and intuitive, we need to develop interfaces that adapt to users' needs without the requirement for extensive learning or memorization.
+To make ambient AI more accessible and intuitive, we needed to develop interfaces that adapt to users' needs without the requirement for extensive learning or memorization.

 ## Approach